 Limiting infiltration with good sealing and keeping the door closed as often as possible can reduce the load on the cold store.
 Other opportunities for savings can be found in better insulation, equipment selection and setup.

-See the Refrigeration page for more energy saving opportunities.
+See the Refrigeration guide for more energy saving opportunities.

 Lighting is a good place to start when looking to reduce energy costs.
 Upgrading to LED reduces energy consumption and lowers replacement and maintenance costs given their longer life.